FAQ: Student Services

 Can I study in the law library?

-JD, LLM, and CRES students may reserve a quiet study seat on the main floor.
+JD, LLM, and CRES students may reserve a quiet study seat on the 2nd (main) floor or the 3rd floor.
+Seating on the 4th floor is unavailable.
 Drop-in seating is welcome pending availability.

 Choose your day and your shift